Content from Operating System Python

 2. Download the Python project

-3. Run the Python code in the project with uv
+3. Run the Python code in the project with the uv run command

 That’s it!
 There is no need to install Python on your computer, or create and activate a virtual environment, or install dependencies for running code in the Python project.
 This is all handled by uv when you run the code.